Silicon Valley Collaborative Renewable Energy Procurement (SV-REP) Project

 Vendor selection for Phase I was finalized in early September 2010.
 The selected vendors include SunPower Corporation (for the large system bundle), Borrego Solar (medium system bundle), and EcoPlexus (small combined and small rooftop bundles).

-In September 2011, Joint Venture, Alameda County, and the Contra Costa Economic Partnership entered into a partnership to expand upon the success of the SV-REP. Information on the Regional Renewable Energy Procurement Project (R-REP), which is open to all public agencies in Santa Clara, San Mateo, Alameda and Contra Costa Counties, can be found here.
+In September 2011, Joint Venture, Alameda County, and the Contra Costa Economic Partnership entered into a partnership to expand upon the success of the SV-REP. Information on the Regional Renewable Energy Procurement Project (R-REP), which is open to all public agencies in Santa Clara, San Mateo, Alameda and Contra Costa Counties, can be found on the R-REP webpage.

 Best Practices Guide

 Joint Venture has partnered with Optony and the World Resources Institute on a Public/Private Sector Best Practices Guide for collaborative procurement of solar power.
-The guide is now available for download (link).
-Additional information related to the guide is available at www.wri.org/buying-solar.
+The guide is now available for download.
+Additional information related to the guide is available at www.wri.org/publication/purchasing-power.

 Additionally, several other regions across the country are looking at the SV-REP model for potential use in 2011.